-I have been a professional educator for over 24 years.
-Prior to joining the academy, I was an elementary teacher and taught first, second, and third grades.
+I have been a professional educator for over 26 years.
+Prior to joining the academy, I was an elementary teacher and taught first,second, and third grades.
 As a teacher educator, I draw upon my own classroom teaching experiences focusing on the complexities of teaching diverse learners and attending to social justice issues pertaining to the marginalization of children in U.S. schools.

 I consider myself a scholar-activist and am committed to social justice issues pertaining to the historical and contemporary oppression, miseducation, and liberation of children of Color in U.S. schools.
 My teaching, scholarship and service is a means of activism.
 I explicitly apply my knowledge and understanding of my field to interrupt institutional inequity and promote social justice in education.

-My most recent research projects the development of culturally relevant/sustaining practices with preservice and practicing teachers of Color and the teacher identities and praxis of Black mother educators.
+My most recent research and grant projects center the nexus of ethnic studies and teacher education, Freedom Schools as sites of liberation for Black children, education for liberation through the development of culturally relevant/sustaining practices, and the teacher identities and praxis of Black mother educators.

 - Ph.D.
 Curriculum, Teaching and Educational Policy.
 Michigan State University, East Lansing, Michigan.
 (2006)